Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Rom Folder: astrocde \
 Extensions: .7z .7Z .bin .BIN .zip .ZIP \
 Bios: astrocde.zip (must be in the roms/astrocde folder.  **NOT THE BIOS FOLDER!**) \
-Notes: Because this uses the mess emulator, there's a little more involved in getting the games to run in which the rom must be named exactly as shown in the bios/mame/hash/astrocde.xml file.
+Notes: Because this uses the mess emulator, there's a little more work involved in getting the games to run in which the rom must be named exactly as shown in the bios/mame/hash/[astrocde.xml](https://github.com/libretro/mame/blob/master/hash/astrocde.xml) file.
 For example, The Incredible Wizard rom must be named wizard.bin.
 If it is zipped, it must be named wizard.zip.

 ### Atomiswave
 Emulator: (**lr-flycast**) lr-flycast_xtreme lr-reicast_xtreme retrorun retrorun32 \